← All packages

 The wins are memory, worst-case latency, accuracy, and installability — not raw throughput on tiny inputs.
 For prompts that fit in a tweet, a pure-PHP port can be faster (no extension-call overhead).
 This extension is for workloads where the 26 MB-per-worker overhead, adversarial inputs, or byte-exactness actually matter.

-Supported models
+Supported tokenizers

 Locally, byte-exact

-AlgorithmModelsHow to load
+AlgorithmVocabulariesHow to load

-WordPieceBERT family (bert-base-uncased, …)Encoding::fromHuggingFace('tokenizer.json')
+WordPieceBERT-family tokenizers (bert-base-uncased, …)Encoding::fromHuggingFace('tokenizer.json')

 Conformance is verified byte-for-byte against Python tiktoken, HuggingFace BertTokenizerFast, and t5-small.
 Any diff against the committed fixtures fails CI.
 See Status & conformance.